HuxTim/harvest1/docs/index.md

 Brian Del Vecchio - For taking time out of your busy day to help slacking students build a cool website

-Marius stankevicius - For helping create the logo and favicon for the site
+Marius Stankevicius - For helping create the logo and favicon for the site